TAMS-Group/MultimodalClothes/README.md

 ## Data

-The dataset itself will be made available to download soon.
+The dataset itself is available to download as a zip file via https://tams-www.informatik.uni-hamburg.de/download/MultimodalClothes.zip.
+The compressed file has a size of 117GB.

 We provide multimodal recordings of pieces of clothing grasped and rotated by a robot arm.
 ![](img/modalities.png)